-Hardwood flooring is aesthetically striking but can be a pain to maintain.
-Cleaning them the old-fashioned way with a standard mop may not be getting you the results you want.
+Cleaning your hardwood floors the old-fashioned way with a standard mop may not get you the results you want.

-If you’re here, you may be enthusiastic about harnessing the grime-fighting powers of steam.
-At the same time, you’re likely wary about risking harm to your flooring.
+Harnessing the grime-fighting powers of steam can work wonders.
+But, at the same time, you’re likely wary about risking harm to your flooring.

 Your concern is warranted.
 Picking an incompatible steam mop could have disastrous consequences for your floors.
 Here’s everything you need to know to find the best steam mop for your hardwood floors.